CACI-IMG/ForecasterDocs/user-guide/Forecasting/Model-Design.md

 ### Custom Models
-In addition to the three core methods described above, CACI Forecaster offers a number of custom models that focus more on time series methods such as ARIMA and Exponential Smoothing.
+In addition to the three core methods described above, CACI Forecaster offers a number of custom models that focus more on time series methods such as *ARIMA* and *Exponential Smoothing*.

 <!-- Table 10 provides a description of each model and its general performance with different types of data.
 More details can be found in a separate document on custom models [2].
 It is worth mentioning that, apart from the ARIMA models, any input columns will be ignored. -->